press

 Challenges addressed

-- UCLA’s unique campus extends beyond academic buildings, and includes the UCLA Medical hospital, a power plant, and a construction company that builds & maintains all campus facilities.
+• UCLA’s unique campus extends beyond academic buildings and includes the UCLA Medical Hospital, a power plant, and a construction company that builds & maintains all campus facilities.
 UCLA outsources very little to third-party contractors.
-Building records include blueprints, supporting documentation to maps of record (routine maintenance of assets, bids and proposals from 3rd party vendors)
+Building records include blueprints, supporting documentation to maps of record (routine maintenance of assets, bids, and proposals from 3rd party vendors)

-- This department at UCLA envisioned a better system, through which they could share a vast repository of valuable research and critical knowledge with other UC schools, universities and relevant research organizations.
+• This department at UCLA envisioned a better system, through which they could share a vast repository of valuable research and critical knowledge with other UC schools, universities, and relevant research organizations.

-Solution
+The Solution

 Ripcord’s engagement with UCLA comprised of digitizing boxes from four different university departments.
 As a part of Ripcord’s engagement with UCLA, Ripcord scanned, classified, extracted all text, and made available the entire collection of thesis reports in a searchable cloud-based index using Ripcord’s Canopy platform.

-Benefits
+The Benefits

-- Increased efficiency: The majority of documents Ripcord processed for this use case included maintenance records for campus buildings (checklists of monthly inspection reports related to the state of wall sockets, smoke detectors, and other details).
+• Increased efficiency: The majority of documents Ripcord processed for this use case included maintenance records for campus buildings (checklists of monthly inspection reports related to the state of wall sockets, smoke detectors, and other details).

-- Retention & compliance: These documents have a long-term retention period as well, and their digitization was critical for their department to have easy access.
+• Retention & compliance: These documents have a long-term retention period as well, and their digitization was critical for their department to have easy access.